 Does PlusPlus guarantee loans made via its platform?

-Usually not.
-With a direct investment in a local entrepreneur, this entrepreneur is responsible for the repayment.
+No. With a direct investment in a local entrepreneur, this entrepreneur is responsible for the repayment.
 If the local entrepreneur is unable to repay the money for whatever reason, there is a chance that you have lost (part of) the money.
-For this reason, PlusPlus only selects financially healthy local partners who meet strict criteria.

 How secure is my data?